 According to Ritchie, creators can use Shorts in a number of ways.
 “We have to think, as creators, what is our strategy there?
 Are we looking at Shorts as a way to drive discovery towards our [long-form content]?
 Because Shorts, really, their power is in discovery,” he said.
 “So do we want to drive [our audience] towards long-form?
 Or do we want to use Shorts as a way to grow a new audience?
 Or do we want to use it to experiment with a new content type?”

-Since creating Shorts is so much faster than putting together a long-form video, creators need to experiment and see how Shorts fit into their overall content strategy.
+In other words, creators should consider how Shorts can fit into their overall content strategy.
 And since the algorithm won’t punish you when your Shorts underperform, there’s really no risk involved.

 YouTube might just end up being the hottest platform for multi-faceted creators.
 While TikTok is great for those specialized in short-form video, it seems like the wind might be turning, and creators with a fuller skillset could potentially find better success on the older video platform.
 So if you’re already a YouTube creator, start experimenting with Shorts.
 Not only would they not hurt your long-form content, but Shorts could also help you achieve massive growth.